BlueeQ/mu-acrylic-repo/README.md

 μ series of boards in acrylic format

-# Upsilon was deleted.
-Did not fit my design style.
-Potentially will be remade once a PCB design has been produced.

-### Introduction
-These are boards I've created mainly for personal use and to be able to develop boards with a similar design aesthetic to one another, varying mounting methods may apply for each board.
-Details on how to build will be within each description or folder.

 ### Alpha
 60% with the ability to be gasket mounted via strips, or used with a 5mm acrylic plate.
 Allows for standoffs.